 In some states, sharing any of the blame for a crash can mean that you are barred from recovering compensation at all.
 Luckily, Georgia has a much better approach to fault and injury claims.
 Called the modified comparative fault model, it allows you to sue for compensation as long as you are no more than 50% at fault for your crash.

 Still, any amount of fault attributed to you will reduce your potential settlement or court award.
 According to Georgia Code §51-12-33, the percentage of blame you share for the wreck directly lowers your compensation.
-For example, if you’re 10% at-fault, your eventual payout will be reduced by 10% as well.
+For example, if you’re 10% at fault, your eventual payout will be reduced by 10% as well.

-An Georgia T-bone collision attorney can help you gather evidence to show that the other driver was primarily or entirely at fault for your accident, maximizing your claim.
+A Georgia T-bone collision attorney can help you gather evidence to show that the other driver was primarily or entirely at fault for your accident, maximizing your claim.

 What Are Some of the Ways T-Bone Accidents Can Happen?